-This Orient field watch is water-resistant up to 100 metres, which means you can safely wear it snorkelling or swimming—although diving should be avoided.
+This Orient field watch is water-resistant up to 100 meters, which means you can safely wear it snorkeling or swimming—although diving should be avoided.

 And while not many field watches come with a stainless steel bracelet, the Orient Defender pulls it off with panache.
 It’s perfect for wearing out in the evenings to corporate or social events.

 Best for: a half-way house between a dress and field watch.